How to spend a day in Genoa

 - Raffaele De Ferrari

-Piazza De Ferrari, nestled in the city’s heart, is a bridge between the historical and modern centers.
+Piazza del Duomo, nestled in the city’s heart, bridges the historical and modern centers.
 Its rich history and the renowned fountain make it a must-visit spot.

-The square’s centrepiece, the Neptune Fountain, is a sight to behold.
+The square’s centrepiece, the Neptune Fountain, is a sight.
 Designed by Giovanni Battista Villa, it features an impressive sculpture of Neptune, the god of the sea, surrounded by nymphs and dolphins.
 It is a true masterpiece of art and architecture.

-As you stroll along the charming yellow sidewalk, you’ll be captivated by the ancient buildings that house a variety of stores, each with its own unique charm.
+As you stroll along the charming yellow sidewalk, you’ll be captivated by the ancient buildings that house various stores, each with its own unique charm.

 -Via Garibaldi: